ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-6-3.md

-Measuring Success in Agile Sales and Operations Planning: Using Feedback to Continuously Improve Sales and Operations Planning
+Using Feedback to Continuously Improve Sales and Operations Planning
 ==============================================================================================================================

 Feedback is a critical component of agile sales and operations planning (S\&OP) that can help companies continuously improve their processes.
 Here are some strategies for using feedback to improve agile S\&OP: